babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 We can always keep it up to date, and maybe we just need to determine a better system than what these presets are currently.

-Right now, they are literally just a list of plugins that we manually update after a TC39 meeting happens.
-Of course to make this managable we will need to just allow for major version bumps for these "unstable" packages.
-Part of the reason for this is because the community will just re-create these packages anyway, so we might as well do it via an official package and have the ability to provide better messaging, etc.
+Right now, stage presets are literally just a list of plugins that we manually update after TC39 meetings.
+To make this managable, we need to allow major version bumps for these "unstable" packages.
+Part of the reason for this is because the community will re-create these packages anyway, so we might as well do it from an official package and then have the ability to provide better messaging, etc.

 ### Renames: Scoped Packages (`@babel/x`)

-Alright we only just changed every single package for Babel again 😂..

-Here's a poll I did almost a year ago:
+Here is a poll I did almost a year ago:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Thoughts on <a href="https://twitter.com/babeljs">@babeljs</a> using npm scoped packages for 7.0?</p>&mdash; Henry Zhu (@left_pad) <a href="https://twitter.com/left_pad/status/821551189166878722">January 18, 2017</a></blockquote>

-Back then, there weren't a lot of projects using scoped packages so most people didn't even know they existed.
-I believe you also had to pay for a npm org account while now it's free (and supports non scoped packages too).
+Back then, not a lot of projects used scoped packages, so most people didn't even know they existed.
+You may also have had to pay for a npm org account back then, while now it's free (and supports non scoped packages, too).
 The issues with searching for scoped packages are solved and download counts work.
-The only thing left is that some 3rd party registries still don't support scoped.
-I think we are at a point where it seems pretty unreasonable to wait on that.
+The only thing left is that some 3rd party registries still don't support scoped packages, and I think we are at a point where it seems pretty unreasonable to wait on that.

-If you want reasons why:
+If you want reasons why we prefer scoped packages:

-- Naming is difficult: we don't have to check if someone else decided to use our naming convention for their own plugin
+- Naming is difficult: we won’t have to check if someone else decided to use our naming convention for their own plugin
 - Similarly, package squatting
-  - Sometimes people will create `babel-preset-20xx` or some other package we will use because it's funny and then we have to make an issue/email them to ask for it back.
+  - Sometimes people create `babel-preset-20xx` or some other package because it's funny, and then we have to make an issue/email to ask for it back.
-  - People have a legit package but it happens to be the same name as what we wanted to call it.
+  - People have a legit package, but it happens to be the same name as what we wanted to call it.
-  - People see that a new proposal is merge (optional chaining, pipeline operator) and decide to fork and publish a version of it under the same name so that when we publish it errors saying it was already published 🤔.
-Then I had to find their email and email both them and npm support to get the package back and republish.
+  - People see that a new proposal is merging (like optional chaining, pipeline operator) and decide to fork and publish a version of it under the same name.
+Then, when we publish, it tell us the package was already published 🤔.
+Then, I have to find their email and email both them and npm support to get the package back and republish.
-- What is an "official" package and what is a user/community package with the same name.
+- What is an "official" package and what is a user/community package with the same name?
 We can get issue reports of people using misnamed or unofficial packages because they assumed it was part of Babel.
-One example of this was a report that `babel-env` was rewriting their `.babelrc` file, and it took a while to realize they thought it was `babel-preset-env`.
+One example of this was a report that `babel-env` was rewriting their `.babelrc` file, and it took them a while to realize it wasn't `babel-preset-env`.

-So it seems obvious we should do this, and if anything should of done it much earlier 🙂!
+So, it seems obvious we should use scoped packages, and, if anything, we should have done it much earlier 🙂!

 Examples of the scoped name change: